openformal/sva_basics/testbench/docs/goto_and_non_cons_rep_operator_tb.md

 match is detected in the end.

 ##
-## Non consecutive and goto repetition with constant
+## Goto and non consecutive repetition with constant
 The sequence below describes a single request-grant operation on client 4 followed by grant to client 5.